 Bottled Artesian water comes from a well that taps the water from a layer of rock or sand when the water is above the top of the aquifer.
 This water comes out of the ground under pressure.
 Water that is above 12 inches of the aquifer is called a geyser.

 Is Bottled Water Safe to Drink?

 One of the biggest questions that we should ask ourselves is what kind of water is best, bottled or tap?
-More than 100 billion dollars are spent each year just on bottled water around the world.
-So, it is pretty clear that there is a demand for bottled water.
-Bottled water manufacturers would like you to believe that it is safer than the water that comes from the tap because it goes through a filtration process that filters out specific contaminants.
-However, keep in mind that bottled drinking water does not have to be 100% contaminant-free.
+More than 100 billion dollars are spent by consumers around the world each year just on bottled water.
+So, it’s pretty clear that there is a fairly high demand for bottled water.
+Bottled water manufacturers would like you to believe that it is safer to drink than the water that comes from the tap in your home or office because it goes through a filtration process that filters out specific contaminants.
+However, keep in mind that bottled drinking water doesn’t have to be 100% contaminant-free to be sold.

-So, what is up with people thinking it isn’t safe to drink?
+So, what’s up with people thinking that bottled water isn’t safe to drink?

 Well, the real issue with it isn’t the water…It’s the plastic bottle it comes in!

 Plastic bottles can actually leach chemicals into the water they contain.
 And, the longer the water sits inside the bottle, the higher the concentration of chemicals, like antimony, will be in your water, particularly if left out in sunlight.

 Antimony is a metallic element that causes dizziness, nausea, and may prompt depression.
 It’s used in the production of PET (polymerized ethylene terephthalate) as well as glass.
 It is used as a catalyst to bind the polymer at very low levels.